R Made Simple Programming for Vocalic R Words

 Close up image of Rabbit Speech Buddy for R

 Over the last three decades, I have witnessed that some children benefit from feeling where to place their tongues to successfully produce target sounds, particularly those who have made little progress with traditional articulation therapy.
-A tactile approach has proven effective in unlocking articulation breakthroughs for children who have struggled with conventional therapy methods.
+A tactile approach, such as speech buddies, has proven effective in unlocking articulation breakthroughs for children who have struggled with conventional therapy methods.

 One tool that I have used with moderate success is Speech Buddies.
 These tools are the size and length of a tongue depressor that individually target: L, R, S, CH, and SH sounds by helping a child identify correct placement of the tongue to accurately produce that sound.
 Here is how you introduce and use this product: